iolevel/peachpie-vscode/src/Peachpie.VSCode/README.md

 ### 0.5.0

-- New project refers to Peachpie 0.5.0
+- New project refers to PeachPie 0.5.0
 - Underlining of syntax errors
 - Code Analysis diagnostics